neogeny/late/README.md

 invocation, so using mutable values produces the above results.

-The coding pattern to work around the above is to use ``None`` as the initializer, and check for the parameter value at the start of the function code:
+The coding pattern to work around the above is to use ``None`` as the initializer, and check for the argument value at the start of the function code:

 ```python
 >>> def f(x=None):